 - 1. References should be from people who know the nominee or their contributions well and are widely recognized leaders in their discipline. - 2.
-Strong references will be from diverse institutions and roles, to provide a more complete picture of the nominee. - 3.
+Consider letter writers who follow the nominee because they are interested in the nominee's work and demonstrate the nominee's work is important beyond the labs they came from. - 3.
+Strong references will be from diverse institutions and roles, to provide a more complete picture of the nominee. - 4.
 References should complement the nomination and provide specific examples.
 They should not duplicate the nomination.
-(Share the nomination text in advance, not at the last minute.) - 4.
-Ideally, nominators should supply reference writers with a draft of the nomination at least two weeks before the nomination portal closes, to enable the supporters to write strong, complementary references. - 5.
+(Share the nomination text in advance, not at the last minute.) - 5.
+Ideally, nominators should supply reference writers with a draft of the nomination at least two weeks before the nomination portal closes, to enable the supporters to write strong, complementary references. - 6.
 Reference writers do not need to repeat information already provided in the nomination.